 According to that study, there was no correlation found between wind turbine noise and self-reported levels of sleep, illness, chronic disease, stress or quality of life.
 Nor was there any significant correlation between wind turbine noise and sleep found in objectively measured results.
 There was, however, a statistically significant relationship between wind turbine noise and the level of annoyance which residents felt at higher levels of wind turbine noise.

 Locally, an independent report released on September 13th found that noise from the Bald Hills Wind Farm in Victoria’s Gippsland region was impacting the comfort of local residents – and potentially, their well-being.
-That report followed a ‘nuisance’ complaint from a resident about two years ago under the Public Health and Wellbeing Act.
+That report followed a ‘nuisance’ complaint from a resident about two years ago under the Public Health and Wellbeing Act in that state.

-To date, Catcheside says the most consistent findings to date appear to relate to noise annoyance.
-However, he cautions that direct causal relationships between noise and potential health impacts cannot be established from observational studies alone, which requires carefully controlled studies.
+To date, Catcheside says the most consistent findings appear to relate to noise annoyance.
+However, he cautions that direct causal relationships between noise and potential health impacts cannot be established from observational studies alone, which must be carefully controlled.

 Thus, he says currently available evidence remains too limited to draw firm conclusions regarding potential health impacts.
 Because transport related noise impacts on sleep are well known, he says sleep disturbance is one of the main plausible mechanisms of potential health impacts.
 Thus he says this area warrants careful consideration.